mcreel/SimulatedNeuralMoments.jl/examples/SV/README.md

 using BSON:@load
 ```

-# get the things to define the structure for the model
+## Define the structure for the model
-# For your own models, you will need to supply the functions found in SVlib.jl, using the same formats
+For your own models, you will need to supply the functions found in SVlib.jl, using the same formats
 ```julia
 # fill in the structure that defines the model
 lb, ub = PriorSupport() # bounds of support model = SNMmodel("Stochastic Volatility example", lb, ub, InSupport, PriorDraw, auxstat)
 ```

+## Train the net
-Next, we train the net, if you uncomment the relevant lines, or use the pre-trained net which I have kindly provided you.
+or use the pre-trained net which I have kindly provided you.
 Training the net takes about 10 minute, if you would like to try it.
 ```julia
 # train the net, and save it and the transformation info
 transf = bijector(@Prior) # transforms draws from prior to draws from  ℛⁿ